-Housing Authority of the County of Dauphin is a public housing agency in Steelton, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Housing Authority of the County of Dauphin is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing Authority of the County of Dauphin serves Dauphin County.